 - The file can be downloaded up to five times, to allow for network problems, but you cannot distribute or re-sell the file or make your download link known to others.

-- The eBook is downloadable as a single Zip file containing the five eBook formats.
+- The eBook is downloadable as a single Adobe PDF file.

 - The eBook does not expire and does not need rights-management licenses and can be read by you on any device.